Vyral/sean-zanganeh-blog/_posts/2017-04-27-should-i-continue-to-rent-in-san-diego.md

 ---
 layout: post
-title: 'Listen Up, Home Renters in San Diego'
+title: Should I Continue to Rent in San Diego?
 tags:
   - Buyer Tips
 excerpt: 'Buying a home isn’t more expensive than renting.
 In fact, it’s a little cheaper in our market to buy.'